Loan Amortization Explained Simply

 Standard amortization assumes fixed payments only.
 Extra principal payments shorten the schedule because future interest calculates on lower balances.
 You effectively remove tail-end payments—the mostly-principal periods—while avoiding interest on eliminated balance.

 Even modest recurring extras change total interest materially on long terms.
+A $100 monthly extra on a 30-year mortgage analogy saves enormous interest; on a 5-year personal loan it may cut a year.
 Model scenarios when building your loan payoff timeline.

 Amortization vs Other Debt Types